ljh2000/ljh2000/README.md

 * 📚 Senior of Shanghai Jiao Tong University
 * 🏫 School of Cyber Science and Engineering.
 * 🔭 I’m currently working in Keen Security Lab of Tencent as an intern.
-* 😄 I’m currently learning deep learning(Multi-lable Classification) and vulnerability discovery.
+* 😄 I’m currently learning deep learning(Multi-label Classification) and vulnerability discovery.
 * 💻 A former OIer.
 * 📧 Contact me at ljh2000@sjtu.edu.cn